alirezabeiki/deep_learning_by_keras/Module 6 Autoencoder/README.md

-# Module 8: Time Series in Keras
+# Module 6: Autoencoders

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-## Some paperas and codes about LSTM:
+## Some paperas and codes about Autoencoders:

 * [Memory-Efficient-Autoencoder](https://github.com/loliverhennigh/Memory-Efficient-Autoencoder) - A repo looking at autoencoders that can be applied to extremely large 2D and 3D tensors.
 * [Variational-autoencoder-tricks-and-tips](https://github.com/loliverhennigh/Variational-autoencoder-tricks-and-tips) -